 Zoho Books is a standalone accounting software solution, but Zoho offers an entire suite of products that integrate with each other and can manage most aspects of your business.
 For instance, there’s Zoho Projects for project management, Zoho Inventory for inventory management, Zoho CRM for customer relationship management, and Zoho Expense for expense tracking.

 Of course, some of these features are included in Zoho Books, such as expense tracking and invoicing.
 If you have Zoho Books, you don’t need an additional Zoho Invoice subscription.
 (On the other hand, if you don’t need a full suite of accounting features, Zoho Expense and Zoho Invoice both have lower starting prices than Zoho Books.)

 Most Zoho products cost an additional fee, though some (like Zoho Invoice) have free plans with limited functions.
 If you want all of Zoho’s apps in one package, Zoho One bundles the whole Zoho suite of products into one cohesive platform.

 Zoho Books accounting software pros and cons

 Like the super-popular QuickBooks, Zoho's cloud-based accounting software is hyper intuitive—ideal for business owners new to the wide world of accounting.
-And unlike QuickBooks, Zoho's accounting plans start at a deeply reasonable $9 a month.
-(In fact, Zoho's priciest plan is just $4 more than QuickBooks' least expensive plan for small businesses.)
+Zoho Books is also a touch cheaper: if you pay annually, Zoho starts at $15 a month.

 With plans starting at $15 a month, FreshBooks is well-suited for freelancers, solopreneurs, and small-business owners alike.